 The orchid cactus is a gorgeous group of tree-growing flowering cactus plants.
 The Epiphyllum (the botanical name) has broad, flat, leaflike stems scalloped on the edge, strung together by a woody midvein.

-The Epiphyllum cactus are jewels and the proud owners of some of the largest, most unbelievable flowers in the whole plant world.
+The Epiphyllum cactus are jewels.
+They are the proud owners of some of the largest, most unbelievable flowers in the whole plant world.

 The porcelain-petaled, saucer-size pond lily suffers by comparison.